15 Top-Rated Color Combinations for Your Home Exterior

 6. Green, Cream, and Burgundy

-“The combination of green, cream, and burgundy is a favorite for Victorian-style homes,” reports Erika Woelfel, director of color marketing for Behr Paints.
+“The combination of green, cream, and burgundy is a favorite for Victorian-style homes,” reports Erika Woelfel, vice president of Color & Creative Services at the Behr Paint Company.
 “The bold color scheme gives this home a dramatic yet warm appearance.”
 The trio of Behr colors used here are Ivy Wreath (QE-46), Terra Sol (QE-20), and Country Lane Red (QE-07).

 7. Charcoal and Lime